pradpradprad/data-pipeline-using-apache-airflow/README.md

 ## 📊 Dashboard Summary

-Full dashboard files located in `dashboard` folder
+Full dashboard files located in `dashboard` folder.

 - PM2.5 air pollution peaks in winter, with December, January and February being the most polluted months.